visgl/deck.gl/docs/upgrade-guide.md

 ### Picking Uniforms

 The shader uniforms `renderPickingBuffer` and `selectedPickingColor` are deprecated, and will be removed in next major version.
-The props are still available but will generate a deprecation warning.

-It is recommended that custom layers that implement picking use luma.gl `picking` shader module.
+The old uniforms are still being set for now, but it is recommended that custom layers that implement picking start using the luma.gl `picking` shader module which automatically sets the required uniforms.

 ## Upgrading from deck.gl v4 to v4.1